S3ergio31/url-shortener/README.md

 # 🔗 url-shortener

-Un **servicio para acortar URLs**, escrito en Go puro y sin frameworks.
-Inspirado en [roadmap.sh/projects/url-shortening-service](https://roadmap.sh/projects/url-shortening-service), este proyecto me permitió aprender cómo construir una API REST desde cero, incluyendo pruebas y persistencia en base de datos.
+A **URL shortening service**, written in pure Go with no frameworks.
+Inspired by [roadmap.sh/projects/url-shortening-service](https://roadmap.sh/projects/url-shortening-service), this project allowed me to learn how to build a REST API from scratch, including testing and database persistence.

-## 🚀 ¿Qué es url-shortener?
+## 🚀 What is url-shortener?

-`url-shortener` es una API que permite generar códigos cortos para URLs largas.
-Ofrece funcionalidades para redireccionar, contar accesos y consultar estadísticas por cada enlace generado.
+`url-shortener` is an API that allows generating short codes for long URLs.
+It provides functionality to redirect, count accesses, and retrieve statistics for each generated link.

-## 📦 Versiones
+## 📦 Versions

 ### ✅ v1.0.0
-> Primera versión funcional.
+> First functional version.
-- Implementación completa de la API REST.
+- Full implementation of the REST API.
-- Repositorio en memoria.
+- In-memory repository.
 - Endpoints:
   - `POST /shorten`
   - `GET /:shortcode`